ludwig-lang/ludwig-lang/docs/src/README.md

 # The Ludwig Programming Language

+__All code samples in this document can be executed and edited directly in the browser.
+Please check out [an interactive version](https://ludwig-lang.github.io/ludwig-lang/) of this page.__

 Ludwig is a minimalistic high-level multi-paradigm dynamically-typed programming language with a super-simple but human-friendly syntax.